-Front Office Department Introduction, Operations and Key Functions
+Front Office Department Introduction, Operations, and Key Functions

 Introductions To The Hotel Front Office Department

 Should guests have any problems or require to appreciate or comment, they would normally go directly to the Front Office, because it is convenient to contact and converse with other departments.
-Therefore, this department is the direct delegate to link the work and report the consequence to other departments.
+Therefore, this department is the direct delegate to link the work and report the consequences to other departments.

 This department is one of the major operational and revenue-producing departments of the hotel which generates two-thirds of the revenue earned by a hotel from the sale of the guest rooms.
-It involves in providing valuable services to the guests during the entire guest cycle consisting of Pre-arrival, Arrival, Occupancy and Departure.
+It involves providing valuable services to the guests during the entire guest cycle consisting of Pre-arrival, Arrival, Occupancy, and Departure.

 Importance of Front Office Department:

 Traditional Front Office functions include reservation, registration, room and rate assignment, guest services, room status, maintenance and settlement of the guest account, and creation of guest history records.

 The Front Office develops and maintains a comprehensive database of guest information, coordinates guest services, and ensures guest satisfaction.
 These functions are accomplished by personnel in diverse areas of the Front Office Department.

 The front office is also known as the face of the hotel.
 It is the first guest contact area and also the nerve center of the hotel.
 All the activities and areas of the front office are geared toward supporting guest transactions and services.

 The operational function of the Front Office Department: